michaelmangelsdorf/Sonne8/README.md

 g: Get operation.
 The value from the specified memory location is being read and loaded into the specified register.
 p: Put operation.
 The value from the specified register is being written to the specified memory location.
 An example of an XFER mnemonic following this format is "aG3g", which denotes a 'get' operation that loads the value from the third location in global memory into the accumulator (A) register.

-#### Examples

-The mnemonic "aG3g" ("a G3 get") would mean:

-"a": Register A is the target of the operation.
-"G": Global memory is being used.
-"3": The third location in global memory is being accessed.
-"g": Get operation, the value from the specified memory location is being read and loaded into register A.
-So, "aG3g" instruction gets the value from the third location of global memory and loads it into register A.

 Here are examples of few other XFER instructions: